Loebner Prize: Criticisms

 The prize has long been scorned by experts in the field, for a variety of reasons.

 It is regarded by many as a publicity stunt.
 Marvin Minsky scathingly offered a "prize" to anyone who could stop the competition.
 Loebner responded by jokingly observing that Minsky's offering a prize to stop the competition effectively made him a co-sponsor.

 The rules of the competition have encouraged poorly qualified judges to make rapid judgements.
 Interactions between judges and competitors was originally very brief, for example effectively 2.5 mins of questioning, which permitted only a few questions.
 Questioning was initially restricted to a single topic of the contestant's choice, such as "whimsical conversation", a domain suiting standard chatbot tricks.

 Competition entrants do not aim at understanding or intelligence but resort to basic ELIZA style tricks, and successful entrants find deception and pretense is rewarded.

 Contests

-See article history for more details of some earlier contests.
 A very incomplete listing of a few of the contests: